Using your eyes

 In day-to-day living we pick up huge amounts of information through our eyes: most of the time the sheer quantity is too much and we selectively attend to some things while ignoring others.

 So, how are we able to use our eyes to detect all of these things?
-You probably have some pretty clear ideas about this question, but let's start by considering the act of seeing as one end of a chain linking a source of illumination to a detector (your eyes).
+You probably have some pretty clear ideas about this question, but let's start by considering the act of seeing as one end of a chain linking a source of light to a detector (your eyes).